Are young people in S’pore breaking up with dating apps?

 To be fair to dating apps, it’s not all doom and gloom in the dating apps arena.
 Some have found love swiping right.

-For Dhareeni, a 26-year-old account executive for a public relations agency, stating her intentions from the beginning with those she matched with helped weed out those who were just looking for short-term relationships.
+For 26-year-old Dhareeni, who works as an account executive for a public relations agency, stating her intentions from the beginning with those she matched with helped weed out those who were just looking for short-term relationships.

-She was also particular about which the app she used, deleting the ones where the matches did not appear to be “serious”.
-Dhareeni made it clear to on the app that she was dating with a view to marriage.
+She was also particular about which app she used, deleting the ones where the matches did not appear to be “serious”.
+Dhareeni made it clear too on the app that she was dating with a view to marriage.

 She was intrigued by a man on one of the apps who had a “niche preference”.
-He wrote on his profile that that he cared a lot about fish.
+He wrote on his profile that he cared a lot about fish.

-What also caught her attention was the “cute way” he described his relationship status as being “adopted by the broken-hearted society”, which was his way of saying he had just gotten out of a long-term relationship.
+What also caught her attention was the “cute way” he described his relationship status as being “adopted by the broken-hearted society”, which was his way of saying he had just got out of a long-term relationship.

 The pair hit it off and found themselves talking till the wee hours of the morning.
-So they took it to the next level, which which was going on their first date.
-They have now been dating for 2.5 years, and are looking to buy a house together.
+So they took it to the next level, which was going on their first date.
+They have now been dating for 2½ years and are looking to buy a house together.

 I asked her if she had any advice to offer to young people who are still looking for love through such avenues.